Krak des Chevalier is a crusader castle in Syria. It is generally considered to be the finest of all crusader castles.

 Krak represents the ultimate development of crusader fortification.
 It was listed as a UNESCO World Heritage Site in 2006.

 Krak des Chevaliers was mentioned in Arab texts in AD 1031, when a settlement of Kurds was established, with a small castle.
 These fell to a crusading force in 1110.
-Initially dependent on the County of Tripoli, the castle was given to the order of the Knights Hospitaller in 1142, and it became their chief stronghold in 1188, after the Battle of Hattin, when Salah al-Din decided not to embark on the siege of Krak.
+Initially dependent on the County of Tripoli, the castle was given to the order of the Knights Hospitaller in 1142, and it became their chief stronghold in 1188, after the Battle of Hattin when Salah al-Din decided not to embark on the siege of Krak.

 The surface area of the Krak castle is 2.5 ha.
 The earliest extant building probably dates from after 1142.
 The central block was constructed at this time, although it doubtless incorporated earlier crusader work.

-At the end of the 12th century this block was surrounded by a massive outer wall, and at the same time many of the buildings in the central block were modernized and an elaborate vaulted entrance passage was constructed.
+At the end of the 12th century, this block was surrounded by a massive outer wall, and at the same time many of the buildings in the central block were modernized and an elaborate vaulted entrance passage was constructed.
 Thus, by 1220, the castle had achieved substantially the form in which it survives today.

 It was repaired after earthquake damage in 1157 and 1170 (and further damage in later centuries); but, although the various phases of construction can be broken down into their component parts, Krak is best regarded as a unified conception; it is a statement of the best and most advanced ideas about fortification in the early 13th century and, as one of the first fully concentric castles, it was to have a profound influence on subsequent castle design.

-Any fortification that can deter a potential attacker by its appearance alone must be counted a success, and in this respect Krak is supreme.
+Any fortification that can deter a potential attacker by its appearance alone must be counted as a success, and in this respect Krak is supreme.

 The concentric design of Krak allowed the defenders to protect themselves equally on all sides.
 The outer wall is overlooked at all points by the inner walls of the central block, and the space between the two walls was within easy and accurate bowshot.